DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 * meet accessibility standards for both online and offline elements
 * avoid excluding any users they are intended to serve

+$CTA
+Local authorities (as a public bodies) have a [legal duty](https://www.legislation.gov.uk/uksi/2018/852/contents/made) to meet [web content accessibility standards](https://www.w3.org/WAI/WCAG2AA-Conformance).
+$CTA

 Suppliers and local authorities should:

 * carry out research with potential users for the service, including people with a range of accessibility needs
-* make sure people are not excluded from using the system because they lack digital skills or internet access (offline working) - appropriate training and support should be provided if necessary
+* make sure people are not excluded from using the system because they lack digital skills or internet access (offline working) appropriate training and support should be provided if necessary
 * provide evidence of gathering and evaluating user feedback on the accessibility and inclusivity of systems
-* release updates to continually improve the accessibility of the service
+* release updates to continually improve the accessibility of the system

 ## Available guidance